 Each IP-based hardware has its own hard-coded MAC address in the network interface.
-Most routers give you the option of permitting or denying network access based upon the device’s MAC address.
+Most routers give you the option of permitting or denying network access based on the device’s MAC address.
 Then router investigates the MAC address of any device requesting access and matches it with a list of permitted or denied MACs.
 This appears to be a great security hurdle but the problem is that hackers can fake the MAC into accepting one, which has been pre-approved.

-Switch off your wireless router’s remote administration feature can be a very efficient way to make your data safe from hackers.
+Switching off your wireless router’s remote administration feature can be a very efficient way to make your data safe from hackers.

 Hackers can use programs like Firesheep and AirJack to do “man-in-the-middle” attacks where they incorporate themselves into the wireless chat between sender and receiver.
 Once they have included themselves in the communication, they can see all your account passwords and have an access to your e-mails, etc.